András Szántó: Institutional Strategy

-Projects advancing new institutional practices in the art museum ecosystem include a creative-aging initiative for Aroha Philanthropies and a financing and public engagement platform utilizing new financial technologies with the Danish Faurschou Foundation.
+Projects advancing new institutional practices in the art museum ecosystem include a creative-aging initiative for E.A.
+Michelson Philanthropy and a financing and public engagement platform utilizing new financial technologies with the Danish Faurschou Foundation.
 Szántó has also advised individual creators and their studios, including the artist Jeffrey Gibson and the network scientist Albert-László Barabási.

 Corporate and brand initiatives

 Szántó has played a lead role in designing and advising on the implementation of landmark corporate art initiatives.

 In 2011, Szántó helped relaunch the art program of The Absolut Company, including its Art Bar series (with Nadim Abbas, Los Carpinteros, Mickalene Thomas, Ry Rocklen, Adrian Wong, and others), and served until 2018 as principal advisor to the Absolut Art Bureau.
-Starting in 2013, Szántó developed an art strategy for Swiss watchmaker Audemars Piguet and since then has served as the company’s art liaison and member of its Art Advisory Council, advising on projects at the intersection of art, technology, and science by, among others, Theo Jansen, Cao Fei, Ryoji Ikeda, Lars Jan, Robin Meier, Tomás Saraceno, Jan Winderen, Quayola, and Sun Xun.
-In 2014, Szántó helped conceive the BMW Art Journey, a joint initiative of BMW and Art Basel, which sends artists on journeys of creative discovery worldwide; he serves as the initiative’s strategic advisor and editor of its book series, collaborating closely with the recipients: Astha Butail, Leelee Chan, Jamal Cyrus, Julien Creuzet, Henning Fehr & Philipp Rühr, Zac Landon Pole, Abigail Reyolds, Max Hooper Schneider, and Samson Young.
+Starting in 2013, Szántó developed an art strategy for Swiss watchmaker Audemars Piguet and since then has served as the company's art liaison and member of its Art Advisory Council, advising on projects at the intersection of art, technology, and science by, among others, Theo Jansen, Cao Fei, Ryoji Ikeda, Lars Jan, Robin Meier, Tomás Saraceno, Jan Winderen, Quayola, and Sun Xun.
+In 2014, Szántó helped conceive the BMW Art Journey, a joint initiative of BMW and Art Basel, which sends artists on journeys of creative discovery worldwide; he serves as the initiative's strategic advisor and editor of its book series, collaborating closely with the recipients: Astha Butail, Leelee Chan, Jamal Cyrus, Julien Creuzet, Henning Fehr & Philipp Rühr, Zac Landon Pole, Abigail Reyolds, Max Hooper Schneider, and Samson Young.
 More recently, András Szántó LLC has provided strategic advice to MGM Resorts Arts & Culture in integrating art into hospitality.

 Starting in 2012, Szántó led the development of the Davidoff Art Initiative, supporting art and artists of the Caribbean region.
 He helped establish residency studios at the Altos de Chavon School in the Dominican Republic and partnerships with residency organizations in Asia, Europe, and the Americas.
 The project relaunched in 2019 as the non-profit Caribbean Art Initiative.

-For more than a decade, Szántó has been a retained strategic advisor to Art Basel, the world’s leading art fair, advising in particular on new business initiatives, including Art Basel’s Crowdfunding collaboration with Kickstarter, which helped raise more than $1 million for arts organizations worldwide, and its Art Basel Cities series, including the conceptualization and development of a multi-year project in Buenos Aires, Argentina.
+For more than a decade, Szántó has been a retained strategic advisor to Art Basel, the world's leading art fair, advising in particular on new business initiatives, including Art Basel's Crowdfunding collaboration with Kickstarter, which helped raise more than $1 million for arts organizations worldwide, and its Art Basel Cities series, including the conceptualization and development of a multi-year project in Buenos Aires, Argentina.